Sermons

 9 April 2017

 There is a saying that if you don’t like Melbourne weather, just wait half an hour and it will change.
-I’ve found myself these past few weeks starting off the day with jumper and heater – only to be ripping them off before midday and putting the air conditioning on and then getting home and… Read more
+I’ve found myself these past few weeks starting off the… Read more

 Jesus, the final Word.